-Profit attributable to owners of the Company for the year ended 31 March 2022 amounted to approximately HK\$11.2 million, representing a decrease of approximately 14% as compared with the profit of approximately HK\$13.0 million for the year ended 31 March 2021.
-Such decrease was due to the above-mentioned reasons and increase in income tax expense by approximately HK\$0.2 million.
-If the Change in FV of FATPL (included in other income) was excluded, the profit attributable to owners of the Company would decrease by approximately 12% from approximately HK\$12.7 million for the year ended 31 March 2021 to approximately HK\$11.2 million for the year ended 31 March 2022.
+Profit attributable to owners of the Company for the year ended 31 March 2023 amounted to approximately HK\$5.7 million, representing a decrease of approximately 49% as compared with the profit of approximately HK\$11.2 million for the year ended 31 March 2022.
+Such decrease was due to the above-mentioned reasons and decrease in income tax expense by approximately HK\$1.5 million.